AP source: Harden headed to Nets in blockbuster 4-team deal - WHIZ News

 It could pick back up again in Brooklyn, where Nash’s assistant running the offense is Mike D’Antoni, Harden’s coach during his best seasons in Houston.

-D’Antoni didn’t return after last season and it quickly became clear Harden wanted to be gone, too.
+D’Antoni didn’t return after last season and it quickly became clear Harden wanted out, too.
 He was a no-show when camp opened and was later fined $50,000 for conduct detrimental to the league after attending an indoor event without a mask in violation of the NBA’s health and safety protocols.

-AP Basketball Writer Tim Reynolds and Sports Writer Tom Withers contributed to this report.
+AP Basketball Writer Tim Reynolds and Sports Writers Tom Withers and Noah Trister contributed to this report.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports